KieranCG/Milestone1FolkRock/README.md

 3. Change the drop down on Branch to 'main' then click save.
 4. Once it has been deployed a link will show at the top with the link to the site.

-CLick [here](https://github.com/KieranCG/Milestone1FolkRock) to view my Github repository.
+Click [here](https://github.com/KieranCG/Milestone1FolkRock) to view my Github repository.

 ## Credits